Sun forecast for Fairfield — 3 ways to hit it head-on - NewsBreak

 Sun forecast for Fairfield — 3 ways to hit it head-on

-(FAIRFIELD, CT) A sunny Thursday is here for Fairfield, but if you haven’t got any ideas for taking advantage of it, don’t worry, we’ve got you covered.
-Check out these ideas along with a four-day forecast.
+(FAIRFIELD, CT) The forecast is calling for sun today in Fairfield.
+Here are three ideas for how to make the most of it, along with a four-day forecast.

 Have a picnic: With COVID-19 restrictions lingering around the country, this beloved pastime has taken on new relevance.
 Meeting a friend somewhere pretty with a basket of snacks and a blanket can be a spontaneous way to enjoy a sunny afternoon in a safer environment than indoors.
 Risk levels should always be taken into account along with advice from health authorities on gathering sizes.